grnet/snf-image-creator/docs/usage.rst

 Supported operating systems
 ---------------------------

-*snf-image-creator* can only fully function on input media hosting *Linux* systems.
-The program will detect the needed metadata and you may use it to upload and register other *Unix* or *Windows* images, but you cannot use it to shrink them or perform system preparation operations.
+*snf-image-creator* can only fully function on input media hosting *Linux*, *FreeBSD* (tested on version 9.1) and *Windows* (Server 2008 R2 and Server 2012) systems.
+The program will detect the needed metadata and you may use it to upload and register other *Unix* images, but you cannot use it to shrink them or perform system preparation operations.

 Logical Volumes
 ---------------